 - Child Care and Development Block Grant (CCDBG) is a federally funded grant to states to support child care subsidies.
 Many states offer providers funding assistance through CCDBG.
-A listing of state agencies is on the National Child Care Information and Technical Assistance Center website.
+A listing of state agencies is on the Office of Child Care website.

 Nonprofit organizations that have information about loans and grants

 The following is a sample of the many organizations that can help you with information about loans and grants.

 - Foundation Grants to Individuals Online is a nonprofit service organization that offers an online listing of grants to individuals in the United States.

 - First Children's Finance (FCF) provides financing tools and resources for making a business plan to child care centers and family child care providers.
 It provides loans to new child care centers and family child care providers in selected areas.
 It also supports expansion, quality improvements and operations of existing programs.

 Microenterprises - small businesses

 If you are a small child care business with five or fewer employees that requires initial capital of $35,000 or less, you are a microenterprise.
 There are organizations (intermediaries) that offer services and loans to help you reach economic self-sufficiency.

 - Starting or improving a child care business